 Many companies have internal quality assurance systems.
 Besides there exists a range of specific instruments for the quality assurance of the in-company training, e.g. regular self-assessment of the apprentices.

 From 2010 on there was a three year pilot project initiative on “Quality development and assurance in in-company vocational education and training” financed by the Federal Ministry of Education and Research (BMBF).
 It was aimed especially at small and medium enterprises in order to tackle the question of quality systematically and consistently.

 Quality assurance at the vocational schools

 - BIBB 2015: Compendium.
-Quality of In-Company Vocational Education and Training. http://www.bibb.de/veroeffentlichungen/en/publication/download/id/7602 (download of Brochure)
+Quality of In-Company Vocational Education and Training. http://www.bibb.de/veroeffentlichungen/en/publication/download/id/7602 (english, download of brochure)